RonIovine/pshell/README.md

 <a name="pshell-client"></a>
 ##### pshell UDP/Unix client
 The pshell client programs are used to access a specific datagram pshell server.
-Both the the compiled 'C' version (`pshell`) and Python version (`pshell.py`) have the same usage as follows:
+Both the compiled 'C' version (`pshell`) and Python version (`pshell.py`) have the same usage as follows:
 ```
 $ pshell -h